 In my free workbook, I show you how to come up with this and use it in your ad copy.

-In this case, the freebie was a cheat sheet and guide to creating a successful tinder and bumble dating profile for men.
+In this case, the freebie was a cheat sheet and guide to creating a successful Tinder and Bumble dating profile for men.

 The question “Living Under Matchless Existence?” immediately allows the audience to qualify themselves to be eligible for this freebie.

 The copy on the landing page states that they are going to get a “Free Tinder & Bumble Cheat Sheet” with a swipe file of “bio profile examples”.

-Link Headline & Description
+Facebook Ad Link Headline & Description

 Under the image, you have the headline for the actual link.
 The headline summarises what the user will get when they click on that link.